EphraimOAgyeman/SQL/README.md

 * The table with the primary key is called the reference, or parent table
 * The table with the foreign key is called the child table.
 * A table can have multipile foreign keys

+## SHOW DATABASES:
+- Shows all existing databases in that database management system

+## CREATE DATABASE _databaseName_:
+- This code creates a new database